Tips for credit card fraud prevention

 Phishing refers to the practice of using mail, email, phone or text messages to try and elicit information that can then be used for fraud.

 Today’s phishers are persistent and sophisticated.
-If you have any doubts whatsoever about the authenticity of a message, spend a few minutes verifying it.
+If you have any doubts about the authenticity of a message, spend a few minutes verifying it.
 Don’t give out personal information.

 Regularly review the transactions on your credit card account

-Though today’s card issuers have sophisticated fraud-detection systems, it’s still a good idea to review your transaction history on your own.
+Though many of today’s card issuers have sophisticated fraud-detection systems, it’s still a good idea to review your transaction history on your own.
 Check transactions regularly by logging into your online credit card account to make sure all the information is accurate.

 Avoid saving your credit card information online